 - Sear for 5-6 minutes on medium to medium-high, flipping a few times.

 - Scallops will brown and will no longer be opaque.

 - if they start to crack, that means that are overcooked.
 It’s better to cook 5-7 minutes max then remove from heat.
 They continue to cook once removed from heat.

 Place it all together

-- Remove the peel from each spaghetti squash ringlet and pull out the strings from center.
+- Remove the peel from each spaghetti squash ringlet and pull out the strings from the center.
 Place into a bowl.
-Strings should be attached in longer circle.
-Next separate the strands into “pasta” strands.
+Strings should be attached in a long circle.
+Next, separate the strands into “pasta” strands.

 - Add 1 tbsp more of oil or butter the bowl and toss together.
-If they pasta is cold, place in microwave safe dish and reheat for 45 sec or so.
+If the pasta is cold, place in microwave-safe dish and reheat for 45 sec or so.

 - Place spaghetti squash pasta into bowls.

 - Spoon 1/3 cup or more pumpkin sauce on top.
 Then add your scallops.

 - Garnish with basil or herbs of choice.